 Not only does your credit score affect your ability to get credit cards, loans, or obtain a mortgage, your score might impact whether you can get a mobile phone contract, a new current account, or a monthly car insurance policy.
 With this in mind, knowing how to improve your credit score couldn't be more important.

-All lenders may have different ways of working out your credit score.
-It will depend on the information they can access and their individual lending criteria that will determine your credit rating with them.
+It will depend on the information they can access and the individual lending criteria that will determine your credit rating with them.

 A good credit score will show lenders that you represent a low risk.
 This means that when you apply for credit, you've got a better chance of being approved for new cards and loans as they can judge from your previous personal finance behaviour that you're very likely to pay back the money you're borrowing.
 A high credit score suggests that you can manage credit sensibly and will pay on time.